alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 For exception safety — to be able to use exceptions freely — even the `SelectObject` call pairs can/should be automated via C++ construction and destruction, e.g. a class `Dc::Selection` whose instances retain the requisite information to undo the selection.

-Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.
+xxx

 ### 5.4 Automate creation of temporary GDI objects.

+xxx Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.

 To reduce or eliminate a phletora of named short lived variables one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.